 Seneca Partners has launched a new VCT offering, raising up to £10 million with an overallotment facility of £10 million.
 Despite being new, it could potentially start paying dividends in the early years.

-This is possible because rather than launching from scratch, Seneca has partnered with the existing Hygea vct plc (to be renamed Seneca Growth Capital VCT plc) and is launching a new – and separate – B share class.
+This is possible because rather than launching from scratch, Seneca has partnered with the existing Hygea vct plc (now renamed Seneca Growth Capital VCT plc) and is launching a new – and separate – B share class.

 Crucially, this new share class will have access to distributable reserves on its balance sheet.
 Seneca plans to use them potentially to fund dividend payments for the first few years, until the investments held within the B shares mature and can be realised to help fund dividends.
 Please note dividends are variable and not guaranteed.